isellsoap/pw-cli/README.md

 ## Notes

 * For performance reasons pages output is limitted to 100.
-Adjust to your needs.
+Adjust to fit your needs.
 * When you don’t specify custom fields after the selector (aka the `[field]*` part) then a standard set of fields will be output.